What is the Bachelor of Arts in Adult Education degree?

 The BA in Adult Education requires completion of 120 credits with a minimum grade point average of 2.0 (C average).
 30 courses must be completed at the University of the Fraser Valley.
 This is the residency policy.

-Here is the Program Plan
+View Program Plan

-Tuition fees can be found here.
+View tuition fees.
 You should budget $100– $150 per course for resource materials such as textbooks, although this amount can be much higher for courses in the sciences and other areas.

 It’s worth a visit to UFV’s Financial Aid and Awards office, which facilitates the yearly disbursement of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.